Jim-JMCD/TestFilesMake/README.md

 Use [TestFilesCreate](https://github.com/Jim-JMCD/TestFilesCreate/) as an alternative :
 * If a tree of directories is required for test data;
 * If random sized data files is required.
-Size range is uswer defined
+Size range is user defined
 * If you do not require sparse files.
 Sparse files only avalaible in TestFilesMake

 ### Dependency